-The rules, policies, and guidelines outlined herein have been developed by IGPE Director Michael Lovorn as an intentional and conspicuous effort to ensure IGPE compliance with Buffalo State Graduate School and School of Education initiatives, and to streamline program-related communications among faculty, site coordinators, and students.
-All IGPE policies, procedures, and protocols are governed by and subject to the SUNY Buffalo State Directory of Policy Statements (DOPS), accessible at: https://academicaffairs.buffalostate.edu/dops.
+The rules, policies, and guidelines outlined herein were developed by IGPE as an intentional effort to ensure compliance with Buffalo State Graduate School and School of Education initiatives, and to streamline program-related communication among faculty, site coordinators, and students.
+All IGPE policies, procedures, and protocols are governed by and subject to the SUNY Buffalo State Directory of Policy Statements (DOPS): https://academicaffairs.buffalostate.edu/dops.
 None of the following rules, policies, guidelines, or procedures are intended to be - nor should they be considered - inconsistent or contradictory to DOPS in any way.